eberban/eberban/books/refgram/src/from_scratch/core_to_complete/time.md

 - __siul/siun__: E is after A
 - __sil/sin__: E overlaps with A

-> Their definition is omited here but is similar to the ones of __sul/sun__.
+> Their definition is omitted here but is similar to the ones of __sul/sun__.

-Aside from those relations with the context span, we can make a tense predicate related to the present instant instead of the context time span.
+Aside from these relations with the context span, we can make a tense predicate related to the present instant instead of the context time span.

 <spoiler>